SAP-samples/cloud-sample-node-chat/README.md

     cf api <api>
     cf login -u <username> -p <password>
     ```
-    `api` - URL of the Cloud Foundry landscape that you are trying to connect to.
+    `api` - [URL of the Cloud Foundry landscape](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/350356d1dc314d3199dca15bd2ab9b0e.html) that you are trying to connect to.

     `username` - Email address of your sap.com account.

-    `passoword` - Your sap.com password
+    `password` - Your sap.com password

     Select the org and space when prompted to.
 For more information on the same refer [link](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/75125ef1e60e490e91eb58fe48c0f9e7.html#loio4ef907afb1254e8286882a2bdef0edf4).

 3. Edit Manifest

-    Open the manifest.yml file and replace <I/D/C numbers> placeholder with your ```SAP User ID``` so that the host name is unique in the CF landscape.
-You can find your `SAP User ID` on your sap.com [profile](https://people.sap.com/#personal_info).
+   Open the manifest.yml file and replace <I/D/C numbers> placeholder with your *SAP User ID* so that the host name is unique in the CF landscape.
+You can find your *SAP User ID* in [your sap.com profile](https://people.sap.com/#personal_info).

 4. Push the application